 Natural bodies of water

-Swimming conditions can be unpredictable in lakes, rivers and oceans.
+Swimming conditions can be unpredictable in ponds, lakes, rivers and oceans.
 Water depth can change rapidly, as can water temperature, currents and the weather.
-Murky water may conceal hazards.
-Follow these water-safety tips:
+Murky water might conceal hazards.
+Follow these water safety tips:

 - Don't swim alone.
 Never allow children to swim alone or without adult supervision.

 - Wear a life jacket.
 Children should wear personal flotation devices whenever riding in a boat or fishing.
 An air-filled swimming aid isn't a substitute for a life jacket.

 - Feet first.
 The first descent into any body of water should be a jump — feet first.
 Before the jump, check water depth and temperature and look for underwater hazards.

 - Stay in designated areas.
 At public beaches, swim only in areas set aside for swimming.
 Don't allow children to swim in drainage ditches or other water-filled areas not intended for swimming.